stevencoutts/textbin/README.md

 # textbin

-A Docker-hosted pastebin webapp with search, built with Node.js, Express, Prisma, and PostgreSQL.
+A Docker-hosted pastebin webapp with search, file attachments, and security best practices.
+Built with Node.js, Express, Prisma, and PostgreSQL.

+---

 ## Features

 - Submit and view text pastes
+- Attach up to 10 files (max 200MB each) per paste (files stored on disk)
+- Download attachments from paste view
-- Search pastes by title or content
+- Search pastes by title or content (full-text search, PostgreSQL)
+- Delete pastes (with attachments cleaned up)
+- Rate limiting on paste creation and search
+- CSRF protection on all forms
 - All data stored in PostgreSQL
+- Backup and restore scripts for the database
+- Dockerized for easy deployment

+---

 ## Quick Start